Tom Savini: Career

-Savini has also worked on films by Italian director Dario Argento, first in 1990 on the film Two Evil Eyes and again on the 1993 film Trauma.
+Savini has also worked on films by Italian director Dario Argento: 1990's Two Evil Eyes and 1993's Trauma.
 In the 1991 film Heartstopper, he created special effects for director John A. Russo.
-Although focusing more on his acting career in recent years, Savini has continued to be active with special makeup effects and in 2011 supervised the effects for the Australian film Redd Inc.
+In 2011, he supervised the effects for the Australian film Redd Inc.

-As an actor, Savini has appeared in many of the same films he was creating effects for.
-His first appearance was a relatively straight, innocuous character in Martin in 1978; however, he played a menacing biker called Blades in his next film Dawn of the Dead (1978), a role he reprised in zombie form with a cameo appearance in the 2005 continuation of the series, Land of the Dead.
-In the 1980 film Maniac, his brief role in the film found him facing the maniac's shotgun and having his head blown off in a spectacular display.
-Savini had a more prominent role as biker and antagonist Morgan, the Black Knight, in George A. Romero's Knightriders (1981).
-Continuing with the biker theme, Savini played the universally recognized, whip-wielding, vampire-fighting biker "Sex Machine" in the 1996 Quentin Tarantino/Robert Rodriguez film From Dusk till Dawn.
-(This character was a riff on Blades from Dawn of the Dead replete with the same costume.)
+Savini has also acted in many of the same films he created effects for.
+His first appearance was a relatively straight, innocuous character in Martin in 1978.
+He then played Blades, a menacing biker, in Dawn of the Dead, a role he reprised in zombie form with a cameo appearance in the 2005 continuation of the series, Land of the Dead.
+In Maniac, he briefly appeared before facing the maniac's shotgun and having his head blown off in a spectacular display.
+Savini had a more prominent role as biker and antagonist Morgan, the Black Knight, in Romero's Knightriders (1981).
+Savini played the whip-wielding, vampire-fighting biker "Sex Machine" in the 1996 Quentin Tarantino/Robert Rodriguez film From Dusk till Dawn.

 In 2007, Savini had a role in Planet Terror, one of two stories in the Grindhouse film, directed by Robert Rodriguez.
 Savini plays Deputy Tolo, who fights to save his town from an infestation of zombie-like creatures.
 In another Rodriguez film, Machete, based on a fake movie trailer played during the film Grindhouse, Savini played Osiris Amanpour, hired to track and kill the protagonist Machete.
-Savini reprised his role in the sequel, Machete Kills.
+Savini reprised his role in the sequel Machete Kills.

-Throughout the years, Savini has appeared in movie roles from cameos as the vampire David Van Etten in Lost Boys: The Tribe;as the sheriff in the 2004 Dawn of the Dead remake; or tongue in cheek characters like Jesus Christ in Zombiegeddon (2003).
+Cameos include roles as the vampire David Van Etten in Lost Boys: The Tribe; as the sheriff in the 2004 Dawn of the Dead remake; and the tongue-in-cheek Jesus Christ in Zombiegeddon (2003).